Healthcare Technology: How It’s Being Used in 2025

 Stamford Health in Connecticut recently became the state’s first health system to launch a VR training program from Oxford Medical Simulation.

-The VR platform from Oxford Medical Simulation allows medical professionals to practice skills whenever they’d like and records their data in order to personalize their learning.
+The VR platform from Oxford Medical Simulation allows medical professionals to practice skills whenever they’d like and record their data in order to personalize their learning.

 Through the program, nurses are practicing patient assessments and patient care skills.